Drew Barrymore Shares Her First Baby Pictures & Opens Up About Motherhood

 Drew: Will's a great dad and a good husband.
 I really wanted a wonderful, traditional home for my kid.
 Will comes from a strong family, he provides a strong family [she tears up], it's amazing.
 For people who didn't have the strongest families or traditional families, if you can create that, you have a second chance.
 It just makes me so emotional because it's like a miracle.

-People's full interview with Drew Barrymore and exclusive first photos of her newborn daughter Olive are featured in the 12/24/12 issue, which hits newsstands nationwide on Friday, December 14.
+People's full interview with Drew Barrymore and exclusive first photos of her newborn daughter Olive are featured in the 12/24/12 issue, on newsstands nationwide now.

 *Also In This Week's 'People'*